status-im/status-network-monorepo/status-network-contracts/docs/karma.md

 The account's total Karma balance will show 180 (100 + 50 + 30), but only the 100 actual tokens can be used for voting.
 The contract provides separate functions to query actual token balances versus total balances including virtual rewards.

+## Removing Reward Distributors

+The Karma contract allows the owner to remove reward distributors from the system.
+When a reward distributor is removed, an important cleanup operation occurs to maintain the integrity of the Karma supply.

+### What Happens During Removal

+When a reward distributor is removed all remaining Karma tokens held by the distributor are permanently burned.
+This includes any rewards that were minted to the distributor but not yet converted to virtual rewards or claimed by users.

+### Implications

+When planning to remove a reward distributor, operators should be aware that:

+- Any Karma tokens held by the distributor that haven't been converted to virtual rewards will be permanently burned.
+- Users should be given adequate notice to claim their virtual rewards before a distributor is removed.
+- The removal operation is irreversible once executed.

 ## Slashing